Mr-Zwkid/Mr-Zwkid.github.io/posts/gs-sim2real.md

 tags: [Robotics, GS, Sim2Real]
 ---

-# Building a controllable GS-based sim2real pipeline for robotics

 This is a placeholder for the sim2real pipeline article.
 Replace this content with your detailed write-up.

 - Motivation